Oregon Clean Grid Summit: Q&A With Attendees

 I’m grateful to Renewable Northwest and OEC for bringing people together at the Clean Grid Summit to build greater understanding about the changes in the Pacific Northwest power supply, and appreciate the opportunity to share a regional utility perspective at the summit.

-Courtney Lee, Amazon (attendee and sponsor): My hope is to continue collaborating with the Oregon Clean Grid Collaborative to elevate the importance of its work and continue these important decarbonization conversations.
+Courtney Lee, AWS (attendee and sponsor): My hope is to continue collaborating with the Oregon Clean Grid Collaborative to elevate the importance of its work and continue these important decarbonization conversations.
 There are so many opportunities to learn from other advocates and community leaders and I look forward to engaging with them on proactive policies focused on a clean grid in Oregon.

 Anahi Rodriguez, Verde (panelist): I hope that organizations like Verde are invited to and welcomed at these tables!
 It’s so important that we are hearing from all different people.
 Lived experience is still experience.